Bacillus lentus

 arabinose, amygdalin, arbutin, D-cellobiose, glucose, methyl beta-xyloside, mannitol,

-D-fructose, galactose, beta-gentibiose, N-acetil-D-glucosamine, lactose, D-mannose,
+D-fructose, galactose, beta-gentibiose, N-acetyl-D-glucosamine, lactose, D-mannose,

 maltose, D-melezitose, D-melibiose, D-raffinose, rhamnose, ribose, salicin, starch,

-sucrose, trehalose & D-xylose.
+sucrose, trehalose and D-xylose.

-Negative results for egg yolk reaction, decomposition of casein, decomposition of
+Negative results for egg yolk reaction, decomposition of casein, decomposition of tyrosine, Voges-Proskauer reaction, arginine

-production from: D-arabinose, adonitol, D- & L-arabitol, dulcitol, erythritol, D-fucose, glycerol, glycogen, gluconate, inulin.
-2- &
+2S production, acid production from: D-arabinose, adonitol, D- and L-arabitol, dulcitol, erythritol, D-fucose,

-5-ketogluconate, lyxose, sorbose, xylitol & L-xylose .
+glycerol, glycogen, gluconate, inulin.
+2- and 5-ketogluconate, lyxose, sorbose, xylitol and L-xylose .

 (c) Costin Stoica